Lessons from Warren Buffett’s Investment Strategy and His Mistakes

 Natasha transitioned to venture capital after a career in banking built at prestigious firms such as JPMorgan and HSBC.

-Warren Buffett is probably the most known proponent of value investing: his investment philosophy is deceptively simple.
+Buffett is probably the most known proponent of value investing: His investment philosophy is deceptively simple.
 Berkshire Hathaway’s objective is to buy ably-managed businesses, in whole or part, that possess favorable and durable economic characteristics.”
 Obviously, the economics of the transaction itself need to be favorable.

-Buffett himself has depicted this philosophy of spotting undervalued companies with the image of a cigar butt - a mostly used cigar ignored by others but still has a few risk-free puffs left.
+Buffett himself depicted the so-called Warren Buffett Value Investing Philosophy of spotting undervalued companies with the image of a cigar butt - a mostly used cigar ignored by others but still boasting a few risk-free puffs.

 He divides his portfolio into five macro-groups, ranked below in the order of contribution to his bottom line in 2018: